Installation¶

 pyFastChem package and

-properly.PyPI repository of pyFastChem includes binary wheels for
+FastChem repository in order to use the package properly.PyPI repository of pyFastChem includes binary wheels for

-most platforms, such as Linux, MacOS, and Windows and supports several
+most platforms, such as Linux, macOS, and Windows, and supports several

 different versions of Python.
 If no binary wheel for your system is

 available, pip will try to compile the package from source.
-This will
+This

-require a working compiler and the necessary Python development headers.pyFastChem can also be directly installed from
+requires a working compiler and the necessary Python development headers.pyFastChem can also be directly installed from

 source via the setup.py script located in the root directory of